ksingh25/rdflib/README.md

 ## Prerequisites
 To test it quickly, one either needs linux with python3 or ESP32 with 4MB of SPIRAM.
-For testing over ESP32, one needs to install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf) as well as tools like adafruit-ampy, picocom (these two can be installed using `sudo apt-get install adapfruit-ampy picocom`).
+For testing over ESP32, one needs to install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf) as well as tools like adafruit-ampy, picocom The last two can be installed using `sudo apt-get install adapfruit-ampy picocom`.
+For installing IDF one has to follow instructions provided in the README.md file in micropython/ports/esp32/ folder of micropython.

 ## Linux
 To test it on Linux, please compile the [micropython](https://github.com/micropython/micropython) with all REGEX options supported by micropython.
 This can be done by modifying the file micropython/ports/unix/mpconfigport.h